Ruby

 What does the name Ruby mean?

-"deep red, the color of passion" (from Latin). "red, ruby-colored" (from Old French). "red gemstone, precious red jewel" (from Latin rubeus).
+"red, ruby-colored" (from Old French). "deep red, the color of passion" (from Latin). "red gemstone, precious red jewel" (from Latin rubeus).
 Ruby comes directly from the English word for the precious gemstone, derived from the Medieval Latin rubinus and Latin rubeus meaning red.
 The ruby is one of the four precious gemstones alongside diamond, sapphire, and emerald, and has been prized since antiquity across Asia, the Middle East, and Europe.
 As a given name, Ruby has been used in English since the Victorian era, when the fashion for gemstone names (Pearl, Opal, Coral, Jet) swept through naming culture and has never fully left.

 What is the origin of the name Ruby?